-Even children didn’t escape punishment - in 1850 eleven year old Samuel Rice was charged on suspicion of stealing four oranges form the market house.
+Even children didn’t escape punishment – in 1850 eleven-year-old Samuel Rice was charged on suspicion of stealing four oranges from the market house.
 He was found guilty and sentenced to 14 days in the House of Correction.

-Transportation to Australia was occasionally given as punishment, too - in 1846 Redruth labourer James Lampshire, aged 19, was charged for stealing a black mare, and 54 year old brush maker Michael Allen on suspicion of receiving a quantity of brushed he knew to be stolen.
+Transportation to Australia was occasionally given as punishment, too – in 1846 Redruth labourer James Lampshire, aged 19, was charged for stealing a black mare, and 54-year-old brush maker Michael Allen on suspicion of receiving a quantity of brushes he knew to be stolen.
 Both were transported for 10 years.

 The stocks, which stood outside the previous jail on Boscawen Street were also put to use, usually in cases where the public had been wronged.
 They would have acted as a very visual reminder to others of the punishments due to petty criminals.
 In January 1860 Richard Menherriot was arrested for being drunk and disorderly and angering the residents of Charles Street in the early hours of a Sunday morning.
 He was given a fine but, as he was unable to pay within a week was sentenced to six hours in the stocks.